 The study of religion is a collaboration between students and faculty at Gettysburg.
-Religious Studies students have the opportunity to work with faculty members on a thesis during their senior year.
+Religious Studies students have the opportunity to work with faculty members on a thesis or project during their senior year.

 - Elizabeth Marshall, "'More for My Children': The Impact of Family and Religion on Educational Decisions for Females in Nepal and Kenya" (2014)